 First Church in Ipswich has four daughter churches: the Essex Congregational Church, the First Congregational Church in Hamilton, the Linebrook Church and the South Church in Ipswich.
 The South Church burned and is now a park.
 The other churches are still in existence.

 The fifth edifice, erected in 1846, burned in 1965.
-After five years of litigation over the title to Meetinghouse Green and discussion regarding the design, the Church was built in contemporary style with much needed classrooms and parish hall to fit the needs of the Congregation.
+The current Church was built in contemporary style with much needed classrooms and parish hall to fit the needs of the Congregation.

 There are many old stories and anecdotes of interest in the rich history of the Church.
 Such as the tale of the devil’s foot print.
 This can be seen on the rocks in front of the Church.
 The minister, Reverend Whitfield, is said to have preached such a powerful sermon that it drove the devil to the steeple of the Church where he jumped onto the rocks below.